tdumaran28/AstersTech-Practice-Project/README.md

 // This is a page only logged-in users can see
 // If you are not logged in, you will be sent to the Login page
 // -------------------------
+'use client'

-import { useEffect, useState } from "react"; // for tracking state and side effects import { auth } from "../firebase"; // our Firebase Auth instance import { onAuthStateChanged } from "firebase/auth"; // detects if user logs in/out import { useRouter } from "next/router"; // for redirecting
+import { useEffect, useState } from "react"; // for tracking state and side effects import { auth } from "@/firebase"; // our Firebase Auth instance import { onAuthStateChanged } from "firebase/auth"; // detects if user logs in/out import { useRouter } from "next/navigation"; // for redirecting

 export default function Protected() {
   const router = useRouter();